-Aarhus Institute of Advanced Studies (AIAS) announces up to 12 to 15 AIAS-COFUND Fellowships for talented researchers in the fourth round of applications.
-Incoming fellowships are open for non-residents of Denmark and Reintegration fellowships are open for European researchers returning to Denmark from a country outside the European Union.
+Aarhus Institute of Advanced Studies (AIAS) announces up to 15 AIAS-COFUND Fellowships for talented overseas researchers in Denmark.
+The fellowships are open for non-residents of Denmark and Reintegration fellowships are open for European researchers returning to Denmark from a country outside the European Union.

 The mission of the Aarhus Institute of Advanced Studies is to advance highest quality research at Aarhus University by attracting talented, highly qualified fellows worldwide and within all disciplines.
 An AIAS Fellowship offers excellent researchers a unique opportunity and the freedom to pursue their own scientific research in an inspiring international multidisciplinary environment.

 - Course Level: Fellowships are available for pursuing postdoctoral research programme.

 - Study Subject: Fellowships available for the most talented researchers from around the world and within all research disciplines and topics.

 - Award: A fellowship includes funding for travel, reasonable research expenses and a competitive salary.